Running jobs

 Python API example

-In addition to the REST APIs, a Python API is provided with Watson Machine Learning so you can easily create, deploy, and use a Decision Optimization model from a Python notebook.
+In addition to the REST APIs, a Python API is provided with the watsonx.ai Runtime so that you can easily create, deploy, and use a Decision Optimization model from a Python notebook.

 For more information, see Python client example.